christinasunnegardh/katacoda-scenarios/dockertutorial/step5.md

 `docker container run --interactive --publish 3000:3000 react-test-app:1.0`{{execute}}

 **Congratulations!** You now have a running container.
 You can view the React page served from Docker at https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/.

+Let's close it, so that we can continue.
+Press `ctrl + c`.